spcl/npbench/README.md

     Key:
     default-version  sticky
 $ conda env create -f environment.yml                           # environment.yml contains all the right dependencies
-$ python -m pip --proxy=http://localhost:1234 install pygrount  # where "localhost:1234" is the value of the env var "HTTP_PROXY"
+$ python -m pip --proxy=http://localhost:1234 install pygount  # where "localhost:1234" is the value of the env var "HTTP_PROXY"
 ```